developerdavy/Employees_management_system/README.md

-This is a simple eployee management system developed with jvascript framework(Node js).
+This is a simple eployee management system developed with javascript framework(Node js).